BILL-CHEPTOYEK/Accounting-for-software-engineers-Resources/README.md

 That was my reality.
 I quickly realized that to build a robust financial system, I couldn't just write code; I had to learn accounting.
 With the guidance of a patient superior, I began to unravel the concepts of debits, credits, and the Chart of Accounts.
 It was a steep learning curve, made even steeper by the scarcity of resources that catered specifically to a software engineer's mindset.
 Most accounting guides were dense, full of jargon, and assumed a level of prior knowledge I just didn't have.

 This repository is the solution to that problem.
 I created this guide to bridge the gap between engineering and accounting.
 My goal is to simplify the learning process by providing clear, practical, and code-centric resources.
-This is the guide I wish I had when I started—a place where you can learn the "why" behind accounting principles and immediately see the "how" in code and database design.
+This is the guide I wish I had when I started—a place where you can learn the "why" behind accounting principles and immediately see the how in code and database design.

 ---